Battle of Bennington: Battle

 On the afternoon of August 16, the weather cleared, and Stark ordered his men to be ready to attack.
 Stark is reputed to have rallied his troops by saying they were here to fight for their "natural born rights as Englishmen" and he added "There are your enemies, the Red Coats and the Tories.
 They are ours, or this night Molly Stark sleeps a widow."
 Upon hearing that the militia had melted away into the woods, Baum assumed that the Americans were retreating or redeploying.
-However, Stark had decided to capitalize on weaknesses in the German's widely distributed position, and had sent sizable flanking parties to either side of his lines.
+However, Stark had decided to capitalize on weaknesses in the widely distributed position of the Hessians, and had sent sizable flanking parties to either side of his lines.
 These movements were assisted by a ruse employed by Stark's men that enabled them to get closer safely without alarming the opposing forces.
-The Germans, most of whom spoke no English, had been told that soldiers with bits of white paper in their hats were Loyalists, and should not be fired on; Stark's men had also heard this and many of them had suitably adorned their hats.
+The Hessians, most of whom spoke no English, had been told that soldiers with bits of white paper in their hats were Loyalists, and should not be fired on; Stark's men had also heard this and many of them had adorned their hats with white paper.

-When the fighting broke out around 3:00 PM the German position was immediately surrounded by gunfire, which Stark described as "the hottest engagement I have ever witnessed, resembling a continual clap of thunder."
-The Loyalists and Indian positions were overrun, causing many of them to flee or surrender.
-This left Baum and his Brunswick dragoons trapped alone on the high ground.
-The Germans fought valiantly even after running low on powder and the destruction of their ammunition wagon.
-In desperation the dragoons led a sabre charge in an attempt to break through the enveloping forces.
-The charge failed horrendously, resulting in massive German casualties and gaining no ground on the rebels.
-Baum was mortally wounded in this final charge, and the remaining Germans surrendered.
+When the fighting broke out around 3:00 PM the Hessian position was immediately surrounded by gunfire, which Stark described as "the hottest engagement I have ever witnessed, resembling a continual clap of thunder."
+The Loyalist and Iroquois positions were quickly overrun, causing many of them to flee or surrender.
+This left Baum and his dragoons trapped alone on the high ground.
+The Hessians fought valiantly, even after their ammunition wagon was destroyed.
+As their powder ran low, they resorted to hand-to-hand combat.
+In desperation, Baum ordered the dragoons to remount their horses and charge the Americans hoping to break through and escape.
+The Americans held fast and fired on the charging Hessians, killing many and shattering their morale.
+The remaining Hessians surrendered, while Baum soon died from a mortal wound.

 After the battle ended, while Stark's militiamen were busy disarming the prisoners and looting their supplies, Breymann arrived with his reinforcements.
 Seeing the Americans in disarray, they immediately pressed their attack.
-After hastily regrouping, Stark's forces tried to hold their ground against the new German onslaught, but began to fall back.
+After hastily regrouping, Stark's forces tried to hold their ground against the new Hessian onslaught but began to fall back.
 Before their lines collapsed, Warner's men arrived on the scene to reinforce Stark's troops.
 Pitched battle continued until dark, when both sides disengaged.
 Breymann began a hasty retreat; he had lost one quarter of his force and all of his artillery pieces.